 We had a lovely lunch in the wine cellar at Chateunappe.
 The chateau is on the border of Belgium and the Netherlands.

 A very interesting morning was spent doing a farm visit and a windmill visit.
-Another tour took us to the Delta Project which shows the way the North Sea is held back from being able to100_1318 flood the Zeeland.
+Another tour took us to the Delta Project which shows the way the North Sea is held back from being able to flood the Zeeland.

 We got to visit art museums, war museums and the Red Star Museum which showed the transport of immigrants from the Netherlands to America.